yaakovyitzchak/awtsmoos/README.md

 # reebooyaw
 Video and game based engine, with tile-based movement and other editors for textures and stuff

-for game just arrow keys and WASDQE to move, space to jump.
+for tile game just arrow keys and WASDQE to move, space to jump.

 Y and U rotates camera around character